natalieweesh/bananagrams/README.md

 and also put `./build` when it asks for the folder

+## to deploy the backend:

+commit your changes in the server/ directory

+run `git push heroku master` and the changes will be deployed to heroku

 NOTE:

 using https://kaffeine.herokuapp.com/ to prevent heroku from idling after 30 minutes which messes up all the socket data